dmalawey/ScuttleTechGuide/tools.md

 ## Manuals

 _The info below will be relocated to OpenLab, along with lots more._

+>
+> Please find the "Tools Guide" published as a PDF in archives tab, until we can unpack the main tools on this page.
+>

 You can learn a great deal from reading these manuals - not only how to use a tool, but better techniques, compatible materials, safety wisdom, and available mods that you didn't know existed.